-There is a tendency for women whose asthma symptoms increased or decreased during one pregnancy to experience the same thing in later pregnancies.
+If your asthma symptoms increase or decrease during one pregnancy, you may be likely to experience the same thing in later pregnancies.
 It is difficult to predict how asthma will change during pregnancy.

-Because of this uncertainty, asthma should be followed closely.
+Because of this uncertainty, work with your doctors to follow your asthma closely.
 This way, any change can be promptly matched with an appropriate change in treatment.
-This calls for good teamwork between the obstetrician, primary care physician and asthma specialist.
+This calls for good teamwork between you, your obstetrician, your primary care physician, and your asthma specialist.

-Avoiding asthma triggers is always important, but is particularly important during pregnancy.
-Pregnant women with asthma should increase avoidance measures to gain greatest comfort with the least medication.
+Avoiding asthma triggers is always important, but is even more important during pregnancy.
+Pregnant women with asthma should increase avoidance measures to gain greatest comfort with the least medicine.

 Stop Smoking Cigarettes/Tobacco

 Giving up cigarette smoking is important for any pregnant woman.
 Smoking may worsen asthma and harms the health of the growing fetus as well.